iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 ### Mandatory columns

-If your repository has more than 200 columns, you can specify which columns are mandatory to import.
-DVC Studio will also import the unselected columns, but upto a maximum of 200 columns.
-This means that any column that is not selected may not be imported, and hence may not be displayed in your view.
+If your repository exceeds 200 columns, DVC Studio will import a subset.
+The columns that are not imported will not be available to display in your view.
+In the settings for "Mandatory columns", You can select which columns are mandatory to import.
+DVC Studio will also import unselected columns up to a maximum of 200.

 ![](https://static.iterative.ai/img/studio/view_settings_mandatory_columns.png)